Crafting the Shopify admin

 The best error message is no error message.
 When crafting interactions:

-Always use explicit save in forms to avoid accidental changes.
+Always use an explicit save action in forms to avoid accidental changes.
 Explicit saving is where merchants have to save their own changes.
 Many settings in the admin affect the merchant’s storefront, money, or operations, so don’t auto-save changes, even ones with low risk.
 Merchants should expect a consistent editing experience.

 Always warn about destructive actions.
 Use a confirmation modal to make sure actions that delete data are intentional.